codepunkt/gulp-coffee-sass-hbs-starter/README.md

 ![task dependencies dev](dev.png)

 - The `clean` task cleans your dist folder
-- `lint` checks the `.coffee` files in both source and gulp directories for codestyle validations (rules are defined in `coffeelint.json`)
+- `lint` checks the `.coffee` files in both source and gulp directories for codestyle validations (rules are defined in `coffeelint.json`) and shows them on both the console and the operating system notification area
-- `images` copies images from source to dist folder
+- `image` copies images from source to dist folder
 - `hbs` compiles `index.hbs` from source to `index.html` in dist
-- `sass` compiles `.sass` files from source to a single `.css` file with inline sourcemap in dist
+- `sass` compiles `.sass` files from source to a single `.css` files with inline sourcemap in dist
 - `browserify` runs using `watchify` and the `coffeeify` and `hbsfy` transforms, compiling `app.coffee` from source with all its dependencies, including handlebars templates, to a single `app.js` file with inline sourcemap in dist
 - `localhost` boots up a local web server that serves your dist folder at `localhost:3000`
 - `watch` starts watching source files and will re-run the appropriate tasks when those files change (excluding the compilation of `.coffee` files, which is handled by `watchify`